Create a pipeline with custom connectors

 Authentication

 On the Authentication tab, enter the credentials needed to authenticate with the data source.
-This will vary depending on the type of authentication you selected.
+The credentials required will vary depending on the type of Authentication you selected.
 Data Loader currently supports basic authentication, bearer token, API key, OAuth, and no authentication.

-When using OAuth authentication, the OAuth is stored on the connector side, whereas details for the other authentication types are stored within Data Loader.
+When using OAuth authentication, the OAuth credentials are securely stored within the connector itself.
+For other authentication types, such as basic authentication, bearer token, and API key, the authentication details are stored within Data Loader.

 Authentication details added during connector creation are to allow the new connector to be tested to ensure it produces a valid response.
 When the connector is used in a pipeline, new credentials will need to be added, and these can be different from those added during connector creation.